suyu-emu/suyu-v0.0.4/docs/Caveats.md

 ## Gentoo Linux

-Enable the GURU repository to install [`games-emulation/eden`](https://gitweb.gentoo.org/repo/proj/guru.git/tree/games-emulation/eden).
+[`games-emulation/eden`](https://gitweb.gentoo.org/repo/proj/guru.git/tree/games-emulation/eden) is available in the GURU.
 This repository also contains some additional dependencies, such as mcl, sirit, oaknut, etc.

+If you're having issues with building, always consult that ebuild.

 ## macOS